 Jesse and Ruth Zousmer Scholarship

 Awarded to a student with strong academic performance and financial need who makes outstanding contributions to the School of Media Arts & Studies.
-Minimum 3.4 GPA.
+Applicant should have at least a 3.4 GPA and must have current FAFSA information on file with the Ohio University Office of Financial Aid.

 The Haden DeRoberts Folk Fest Grant